|

 apexes

-are reddish
+are reddish.

 Notes:

-This is a very distinctive cactus;
+This is a very distinctive cactus, though quite variable regarding

 Cultivation:

-Although regarded as a choice and difficult plant in
+Although regarded as a choice and difficult

-well-draining (rot prone).
+particularly well-draining (rot prone).
 Water sparingly.

 Frost Tolerance: